If you want to change careers, you’re going to need a great resume to show employers why they should take a chance on you.

 Write your career change CV or resume based on the employer’s job description and you’ll be much more likely to win the interview.

 That’s how to get a new job in a new field.
 Employers want candidates who can step into a role, learn the position quickly, and succeed.
 They want low risk.
-The more you can show them similarities between what you’ve done and what they need, the better!
+The more you can show similarities between what you’ve done and what the employer needs for this job, the better!

 To summarize: Your CV or resume for a career change will be most successful if you start with the employer’s needs in mind, work backward, and think carefully about how to position your own experiences – both professional and personal – to make yourself seem capable of stepping into their job and being a success!

 Biron Clark is a former executive recruiter who has worked individually with hundreds of job seekers, reviewed thousands of resumes and LinkedIn profiles, and recruited for top venture-backed startups and Fortune 500 companies.
 He has been advising job seekers since 2012 to think differently in their job search and land high-paying, competitive positions.